 Breckenridge is another amazing ski resort town located in Colorado in the high Rocky Mountain valley.
-This high-alpine climate town see's an annual average snowfall of 300 inches!
-This beautiful town has some pretty harsh winter conditions with an average temp. of 28 degrees and only 30 frost-free days a year.
-How extreme is that!
+This high-alpine climate town gets an annual average snowfall of 300 inches!
+The beautiful town has some pretty harsh winter conditions with an average temp. of 28 degrees and only 30 frost-free days a year.
+How extreme is that!?

 For all you ski lovers, Breckenridge is the second most-visited ski area in the United States.
 Hiking, bicycling, fishing, snowshoeing, and golfing are all popular activities to enjoy in the area.
 Take the family and go 1,000 feet underground on a tour of the Country Boy Mine.
 Enjoy mountain biking along 100 miles of sightseeing trails.